 Choosing the Best Degrees for Security Careers

 Undergraduate and graduate-level Cybersecurity Degrees are also referred to as Information Security degrees.
-Bachelor’s and master’s degree programs in the cybersecurity field prepare students for careers as security analysts, network security analysts, or computer analysts.
+Bachelor’s and master’s degree programs in cybersecurity prepare students for careers as security analysts, network security analysts, or computer analysts.
 The undergraduate cybersecurity programs typically require four years to complete unless there is a fast track option offered by the program you choose.
 Furthermore, an online cyber security degree offers flexibility for working professionals.
-A master’s of Cybersecurity graduate candidate generally complete the coursework in 1.5 to 2 years.
+A master’s of Cybersecurity graduate candidate generally completes the coursework in 1.5 to 2 years.

 The best degrees for cybersecurity professionals depends on the desired area of focus and specific needs and career preferences.
 For example, individuals interested in penetration testing may want to find a program with tools and frameworks such as Kali Linux, Parrot Linux, and OpenVas.
 A variety of degrees include specializations for Network Administration, a Cybersecurity Threat Analyst, a Software Engineer, and a Security Risk Specialist.
 Additionally, and online cybersecurity degree is a flexible option for working professionals.

 What Jobs Can You Get with a CyberSecurity Degree?

 Both a Bachelor of Science (BS) and master’s cybersecurity degrees prepare students for various types of careers.
 Popular jobs include Cybersecurity Engineers, Cybersecurity Architects, Cybersecurity Analysts, Penetration Testers, Security Analysts, Vulnerability Assessment Analysts, or also Computer Analysts.

 What is the Salary and Job Growth with Cyber Security Degrees?